Benzodiazepines

 • Unless prescribed no use is the safest choice

-• Take as prescribed because the risk of physical dependence increases if benzodiazepines are taken regularly
+• Take only as prescribed because the risk of physical dependence increases if benzodiazepines are taken regularly

 • We strongly advise not taking benzos long term as, over the long term, benzo use can result in a person experiencing the very problems for which they sought help in the first place e.g. sleep disturbances, depression, anxiety and irritability

-• For those who do become dependent or who use benzos for more than a few months, do not stop taking them without medical advice and support because it can cause serious withdrawal symptoms
+• People who do become dependent or who use benzos for more than a few months should not stop taking them without medical advice and support because they are likely to experience serious withdrawal symptoms.
+Seek advice from your GP or call CADS

 • Avoid taking benzos with other depressants like alcohol, opioids, other sedatives, barbiturates and antihistamines (such as anti-allergy medications) as this can lead to coma and death